hexpm/specifications/package_tarball.md

    start implementing the changes described above.
 2. Information about archive reproducibility will be attached to metadata of every package (both in index and the website), so package consumers can start relying on the reproducible packages.
+A reproducible package would have `reproducible: true` set as part of it's metadata.
-3. Hex.pm will issue a warning during the upload phase when an incompatible package is uploaded.
+3. Hex will issue a warning during the upload phase when an incompatible package is uploaded.
-4. After a grace period, hex.pm might reject non-reproducible archives.
+4. After a grace period, Hex might reject non-reproducible archives.
 This is still under discussion.

 ### Appendix: creating a reproducible package.